ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Regardless of your title and when you joined the company, if you've devoted most of your career and experience to technology and you're now assuming responsibility for people or a department, it's critical you realize that you're now in a leadership role; your technical background and talents won t be enough on their own to be successful.
 While some technical skills are table stakes for running a software engineering team, the reality is, to do a good job as a leader you need to focus on people leadership, management, architecture, and general decision-making skills.

-People leadership isn t for everyone.
+People leadership isn't for everyone.
 I'm sure you've heard stories of technical founders who stepped aside as their companies grew.
 Steve Wozniak, cofounder of Apple, is perhaps the most famous example of this pattern.
 There is no shame in stepping aside; Wozniak recognized that technical work was what he loved, and that is where he wanted to spend his time.
 You would do well to at least consider the same for yourself: decide if programming is your zone of genius and the work that gives you the most joy.
 If it is, you'll have a great career ahead climbing to the ranks of the most senior technical staff.

 If, however, you or your circumstances have led you to conclude that managing or leading a team is the role you aspire to, then this handbook will provide a good starting point on how to broaden your skills on the journey to becoming a successful technical leader.